meltingcore/bg/food-court/Decks.md

 ## 🇲🇽 El Nopalito

-- **Special Ability** - You can add up to 2 hot ingredients on any recipe and each pair grants +1 serve value.
+- **Special Ability** - You can add up to 2 hot ingredients on any recipe and each pair in a recipe grants +1 serve value.
 - **End Condition** - Cook 4 recipes with 2 **hot** ingredients.
 - **Tracking** - The **hot** **secondary** ingredient cards.